 Please take a few minutes now to take a look at the Course Schedule, which provides you with details about all of the work you will do during the course as well as specific due dates for activities and assignments through the 4 Units.
 Because you will be collaborating with other students during this course, it is important for you to keep pace with the dates published in the Course Schedule.
 You will need to contact your instructor and your peer writing team members about any problems you have in meeting these deadlines.

-The main course text, Technical Writing 13th Edition, is an online textbook can be accessed through this url: https://www.scribd.com/doc/256931986/Technical-Communication-13th-Edition
+The main course text, Technical Writing 15th Edition, is available as an online textbook available at:

 The course will include the following forums: